LunaticPython2003/50-Days-of-Flutter/README.md

 Some important things to consider in here -
 - Multiple widgets can be encapsulated within the Column widget, like the Expanded widget(s) in here
 - flex property of Expanded lets us specify how much of area will an individual widget take.
 In this case, the Expanded child having flex 2 will have a height twice as much as the others

+## Day 1
+Details of the widgets -
+### ListView
+  - Same as Column but swipeable so that screen overflow is avoided